jonnonz1/nz-statute-book/acts/public/2008/new-zealand-geographic-board-nga-pou-taunaha-o-aotearoa-act-2008.md

 (1) This section applies if the Board, in carrying out its functions under section 10(1)﻿(b) or (d), is of the opinion that there is not likely to be public objection.
 (2) Without giving public notice under section 16, the Board may— (a) approve a recorded name as the official geographic name for a geographic feature, if there are no known alternative recorded names for that geographic feature:
-  (b) discontinue the use of an official geographic name for a geographic feature.
+  (b) discontinue the use of an official geographic name or recorded name for a geographic feature.
 (3) The Board must, as soon as is reasonably practicable, give public notice in accordance with section 21(2) of a decision made under subsection (2).

 **Features outside territorial limits of New Zealand**